kwaldenphd/matplotlib-intro/README.md

 # Lab Notebook Questions

-<blockquote>Q1: Describe in your own words the core components of a matplotlib figure.
-What is the general sequence of steps involved in generating a matplotlib figure?</blockquote>
+Q1: Describe in your own words the core components of a matplotlib figure.
+What is the general sequence of steps involved in generating a matplotlib figure?

-<blockquote>Q2: Describe the different types of colormaps in your own words.
-What are the parameters or factors to consider when choosing a colormap?</blockquote>
+Q2: Describe the different types of colormaps in your own words.
+What are the parameters or factors to consider when choosing a colormap?

 Q3: Create your own matplotlib figure and include the following style elements.
 Include code + comments.
 - Title